Close Menu

 Common Misconceptions About the Twitter Algorithm

-Many creators misunderstand how the platform works.
+Many creators misunderstand how the platform actually works, which leads to ineffective growth strategies.

 Myth: More Followers Guarantee Reach